AlessioCasco/AWS-CSA-2019-study-notes/EC2/README.md

 * [Reserved Instance (RI)](https://aws.amazon.com/ec2/pricing/reserved-instances/): Provide a significant discount (up to 75%) compared to On-Demand pricing and provide a capacity reservation when used in a specific Availability Zone.
 You have to enter a contract.
 * [Spot](https://aws.amazon.com/ec2/spot/): Amazon EC2 Spot instances allow you to request spare Amazon EC2 computing capacity for up to 90% off the On-Demand price.

-    If you terminate an instance, you will pay for the complete hour
+  * If you terminate an instance, you will pay for the complete hour.

-    If Amazon terminates the instance, you won't pay for the complete hour.
+  * If Amazon terminates the instance, you won't pay for the complete hour.
+  * The following are the possible reasons that Amazon EC2 might [interrupt your Spot Instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/spot-interruptions.html):
+    * Price – The Spot price is greater than your maximum price.
+    * Capacity – If there are not enough unused EC2 instances to meet the demand for Spot Instances, Amazon EC2 interrupts Spot Instances.
+The order in which the instances are interrupted is determined by Amazon EC2.
+    * Constraints – If your request includes a constraint such as a launch group or an Availability Zone group, these Spot Instances are terminated as a group when the constraint can no longer be met.

 * [Dedicated Hosts](https://aws.amazon.com/ec2/dedicated-hosts/): Is a physical server with EC2 instance capacity fully dedicated to your use.

 ### [What's EBS](https://aws.amazon.com/ebs/)